whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-19-Treatsie-Subscription-Box-Review-June-2105.md

 </DL>

 <p>I love thin cookies and the packaging is cute and travel friendly.
 My cookies won't get squished in my bag.</p>
-<p>It's made from grated Meyer lemon zest and cold pressed lemon oil for maximum flavor.
+<p>These cookies are not overly sweet, in fact I would say they're slightly sweet which I like.
+It's made from grated Meyer lemon zest and cold pressed lemon oil for maximum flavor.
 Pure cane sugar, finely milled wheat flour and whole eggs complete this treasured recipe.</p>
 <br>

 <p><center><img src='/images/TreatsieJune2015Nutwhats.jpg'></center></p>